ubitquity/unanimity/README.md

             "password": "{password}"
         }

-  * ask Nathan or Sam for the credentials
+  * ask System Administrator for the login credentials (username and password)

 4. After all of it is done - run: